curthenrichs/Simple-Hobby-Robot-Projects/README.md

 # Simple-Hobby-Robot-Projects
 Most of my smaller / earlier projects in hobby robotics.
-These are listed in the order of their creation (first is oldest, last is newest)
+These are listed in the order of their creation (first is oldest, last is newest).
+This project is archived and will not be updated.

 Please also checkout my blog here : https://www.half-built-robots.com/